ThomWright/ThomWright.github.io/_failure-patterns/store-then-reference.md

 First store the data, then store the reference.
 Any updates to this data should be written separately, rather than overwriting the original, in an [append-only](https://en.wikipedia.org/wiki/Append-only) manner.

-This can be thought of similarly to [Multiversion Concurrency Control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) in databases.
+This is similar to [Multiversion Concurrency Control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) in databases, where instead of updating a row in place, a new version is written along with the associated transaction ID.
+This new version will not be read until that transaction ID is marked as committed.

 This operation is naturally [resumable]({% link _failure-patterns/resumable-operation.md %}).
 [Garbage collection]({% link _failure-patterns/garbage-collection.md %}) can be used to clean up stale, unreferenced data.